guanleiWang/LifesumTest/testWeb/readme.txt

+1. Description
-1. Description: These scripts are used to test lifesum website functionalities like: login, sign up, add food, track weight.
-They are implemented with Python(2.7.6), selenium(2.44) and unittest.
-I ran these test with Chrome browser.
+   These scripts are to test lifesum website functionalities like: login, sign up, add food, track weight.
+Python(2.7.6) and selenium(2.44) are used for implementation.
+The target web browser is Chrome.

 2. Environment setup(for ubuntu 14.04 desktop edition):
 1).
 Install python pip, run: